-“Charley got very angry at this didn’t he?”
+“Charley became angry at this didn’t he?”

-Barnaby sighed with sympathy for the horrors the little girl witnessed.
+Levi sighed with sympathy for the horrors the little girl witnessed.
 “I’m sorry.
 You shouldn’t have to see such things.”

 “I ran out of the house and into the woods.”

-“Do you remember what happened after that?”
+“Do you remember what happened after?”

 “When you ran into the woods, your mom thought something bad happened to you the same way something bad happened to Charley, and I think she thought you went to heaven too.
 When you came back she couldn’t see you anymore.”